amycweng/ECBC-Data-2022/README.md

 We combine close and distant reading techniques to evaluate the metaphorical and ethical language surrounding three major English trading companies from 1580 to 1641.
 These are the English East India, Levant, and Virginia companies.
 We include 1641 because some English texts were still dated using the Julian calendar instead of the Gregorian calendar, so some dates can be one year off.
 More than just the exchange of goods, we explore the early modern documentation of how these companies facilitated cultural, religious, political, and economic affairs both peacefully and violently, as well as how authors used various arguments to justify England's colonial aspirations abroad.

+**A comment on workflow**: All four of us worked in a shared folder on a virtual machine, and usually one of us pushed to the Git repo for all our work.
+Moreover, since we often collaborate on the files, we have chosen not to provide authorial details for individual files.
+If you have any questions, feel free to reach out to any of us.

 ## We build upon the work of previous Duke University Data+ and Bass Connections projects:

 Data+ Year 1 (2020) - For love of greed: tracing the early history of consumer culture